About Kemp Library

 Kemp Library supports the mission and vision of the university by providing information resources and services to all students, faculty and staff.

 Learn more about the Kemp Library's Collections by visiting Our Collection page.

-Learn more about library staff by visiting the Staff page.
+Learn more about library staff by visiting Our Team.

 History of Kemp Library